muratk5n/thirdwave/en/README.md

 ---

-If regions in the immediate south are closed off Ukraine loses all sea access.
+If the areas in the immediate UKR south are closed off Ukraine loses all sea access.
 Odessa is being attacked, makes sense for that aim.

 ---